AdobeDocs/experience-manager-64.en/help/assets/searchx.md

 ---
 # Extending Assets Search {#extending-assets-search}

 You can extend Adobe Experience Manager Assets search capabilities.
-Out of the box, AEM Assets searches for assets by strings.
+Out of the box, [!DNL Experience Manager] Assets searches for assets by strings.

 Searching is done via the QueryBuilder interface so the search can be customized with several predicates.
 You can overlay the default set of predicates in the following directory: `/apps/dam/content/search/searchpanel/facets`.

-You can also add additional tabs to the AEM Assets admin panel.
+You can also add additional tabs to the [!DNL Experience Manager] Assets admin panel.

 >[!CAUTION]
 >
->As of AEM 6.4, Classic UI is deprecated.
+>As of [!DNL Experience Manager] 6.4, Classic UI is deprecated.
 For announcement, see [Deprecated and Removed Features](../release-notes/deprecated-removed-features.md).
 You are encouraged to use Touch-enabled UI.
 For customizations, see [Search Facets](search-facets.md).

 ## Overlaying {#overlaying}